Calvinfr96/data-structures-and-algorithms/Interview_Preparation/big_o.md

     - length = 5 : operations = 10
     - Generally, the sum is (N - 1) + (N -2) + (N - 3) + ... + 2 + 1 = [N(N - 1)]/2.
 This reduces to O(N^2).
     - Another way of thinking about this is that the "length" of the inner and outer loops scales linearly with the input, resulting in an O(N^2) runtime complexity.
+- Another way of looking at the above method is by looking at the average number of iterations in the inner loop.
+The inner loop has 9, 8, 7, 6, …, 2, 1 iterations, meaning the average number of iterations is N/2.
+Multiplying this by the number of iterations in the outer loop (N) results in (N^2)/2.
+•	Consider an example of an algorithm that takes an array of strings, sorts each string, then sorts the full array.
+- You might reason that sorting each string is O(N*log(N)), doing this for N strings results in O(N^2 * log(N)).
+Sorting the array takes an additional O(N*log(N)), for a total of O(N^2 * log(N) + N*log(N)), which reduces to O(N^2 * log(N)).
+    - This is wrong because you’re using the variable N improperly.
+Specifically, you’re using it to represent the length of the array _and_ the length of each string.
+    - A better approach would be to assign the length of the longest string to a variable called s and assign the length of the array to a.
+Sorting each string is O(s * log(s)).
+Doing this for ‘a’ strings is O(a * s * log(s)).
+    - Sorting all of the strings requires that you compare all of the string.
+Each string comparison takes O(s) time and there are O(a * log(a)) comparisons, for a total of O(a * s * log(a)).
+    - This results in a total time complexity of O(a * s * (log(a) + log(s)), which can’t be reduced further.